 Location.
-33° 27.699′ N, 86° 46.241′ W. Marker is in Vestavia Hills, Alabama, in Jefferson County.
-Marker is on Vestavia Drive east of Beaumont Drive, on the left when traveling east.
-Marker located in the Parking lot of the Vestavia Hills Baptist Church.
-Touch for map.
-Marker is at or near this postal address: 2600 Vestavia Drive, Birmingham AL 35216, United States of America.
+33° 27.332′ N, 86° 47.219′ W. Marker is in Vestavia Hills, Alabama, in Jefferson County.
+Marker is at the intersection of Montgomery Highway (U.S. 31) and Touch for map.
+Marker is in this post office area: Birmingham AL 35216, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 A History Of Vestavia Hills (within shouting distance of this marker); Samford University (approx. half a mile away); Edgewood Lake (Drained 1940's) Birmingham Motor & Country Club / Edgewood Country Club (approx. 0.6 miles away); Vestavia Hills Baptist Church / George Ward 1867-1940 (approx. one mile away); Hallman Hill (approx. 1.6 miles away); Hollywood / Hollywood Town Hall / Hollywood Country Club (approx. 1.7 miles away); “We Love Homewood” (approx. 1.7 miles away); Homewood (approx. 1.7 miles away).
 Touch for a list and map of all markers in Vestavia Hills.